 You may also see Manatee swimming in this coastal area.
 In the winter, mother manatees are typically inseparable from their single calf, dependent upon her for up to two years.
 These gentle marine mammals seek warm, shallow coastal waters and thrive in both salt and fresh water.

-Another popular spot for a variety of bird sitings is the Weekiwachee Preserve.
+Another popular spot for a variety of bird siting is the Weekiwachee Preserve.
 Access this 11,000 acre preserve for walking or cycling through the main entrance at 2345 Osowaw Boulevard, Spring Hill.
 The vehicle gate there is open on the second and fourth Saturdays of every month.
 On those days, visitors can drive in and park at the end of the 1.3-mile paved road.

 Winter is the best time to spot ten different species of winter sparrows and wrens at the preserve.
 Photographed during an organized sparrow count above, the Grasshopper Sparrow is a federally endangered bird found nowhere else in the world.
-From the Fall 2017 edition of Audubon Magazine: Inside the Race to Save the Florida Grasshopper Sparrow, North America’s Most Endangered Bird

 All that fresh air builds up a healthy appetite.
 Head over to the waterfront community of Hernando Beach for Casual Classy Comfort at The Cove Restaurant, 3192 Shoal Line Boulevard, Hernando Beach.
 Try the Hawaiian Pork Chops or Chicken Ala “The Cove” for lunch while taking in the canal view from the deck.